acg/alangrow.com/content/blog/slippery-device-names.html.md

 The `/dev` directory gets populated anew via `udev` during boot.
 So there's a right time to do this, and there are many wrong times to do this — too early or too late in the boot process.
 My first attempt via `/etc/rc.local` failed horribly.
 It ran too late.

 Eventually I came around to the idea of using `udev`, and I learned via this [nice udev primer](http://www.reactivated.net/writing_udev_rules.html) that udev rules can be flexible in the extreme.
 Not only can you do pattern matching on device names, but you can even run an external program that figures out how to rename a device.
-This culminated in the following magical one liner in `/etc/udev/rules.d/70-persistent-storage-ebsnvme.rules`:
+This culminated in the following magical one liner in `70-persistent-storage-ebsnvme.rules` under `/etc/udev/rules.d/`:

 ```sh
 KERNEL=="nvme[0-9]*n1", PROGRAM="ebsnvme-namer %k", SYMLINK+="%c"